 This only makes sense.
 You need to be informed on how to adjust your own insulin.
 If you were NOT diabetic, your pancreas would make constant adjustments to the amount of insulin it produces when you change your diet.
 So now, you have to step in and act like a pancreas.
 You absolutely should be in charge of your insulin dosing.
 If you are just taking set doses of insulin at every meal with no consideration to your pre-meal blood sugar and with no consideration to what you are about to eat, then you are not acting like a pancreas.
 Insulin dosing needs constant adjustments based on how your blood sugar is responding to your lifestyle.

-So, usually, if fasting and pre-meal blood sugar is high/low, basal insulin will be adjusted 10% (if mildly high/low) and 20% (if significantly high/low).
+So, usually, if fasting and pre-meal blood sugar is high/low, basal insulin will be adjusted 10% (if mildly high/low) and 20% (if more significantly high/low).
 If the post meal blood sugar is high/low, then bolus insulin would be adjusted by 10-20% at a time.
-Then they would wait three days to observe if the adjustment resolves the issue before further adjustment is made.
+Then wait three days to observe if the adjustment resolves the issue before further adjustment is made.
 (This also applies to those on insulin pumps.)